hebinhao1993/nixos/secrets/README.md

 nix-shell -p sops --run "sops -e some-source-file > secrets/example/binary"
 ```

+**Note**: you should meet the requirement of creation_rules defined in .sops.yaml.
+If not, you can not create encrypted files.
+When using binary format， the source file should satisfy the requirement.

 ## the name requirements

 when you use `sops.secrets.<name> = {...}`， the name should be the corresponding key.